phantomdoescode/Pokemmunity/README.md

 Let's catch them all, shall we?

 ## September 30, 2025
-The start of my Pokémmunity web app.
+- The start of my Pokémmunity web app.
 Login and Register pages were constructed now with comments to easily determine and remodify it in case.
-The CSS file has also been initialized.
+- The CSS file has also been initialized.
+- Added images that will be used.

+## October 1, 2025
+- Other HTML files initialized. ()